swiftlang/swift-evolution/proposals/nnnn-character-properties.md

 @allevato (a co-author here) proposed [Add Unicode Properties to Unicode.Scalar](https://github.com/apple/swift-evolution/blob/master/proposals/0211-unicode-scalar-properties.md), which exposes Unicode properties from the [Unicode Character Database](http://unicode.org/reports/tr44/).
 These are Unicode expert/enthusiast oriented properties that give a finer granularity of control and answer highly-technical and specific Unicody enquiries.

 However, they are not ergonomic and Swift makes no attempt to clarify their interpretation or usage: meaning and proper interpretation is directly tied to the Unicode Standard and the version of Unicode available at run time.
-There's some low-hanging ergo-fruit ripe for picking by exposing properties directly on `Character`.
+There’s some low-hanging ergo-fruit ripe for picking by exposing properties directly on `Character`.

 Pitch thread: [Character and String properties](https://forums.swift.org/t/pitch-character-and-string-properties/11620)